singhravipratap/singhravipratap/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Open-source projects
+- 🔭 I’m currently working on projects related with LLM finetuning, RAG and Machine leanring problems
-- 🌱 I’m currently working on Integration of machine learning approach to Blockchain
 - 👯 I’m looking to collaborate on machine learning specially uncertainty quantification on machine learning aspect and Hyperledger projects
 - 💬 Ask me about ...
 - 📫 How to reach me: email me at ravipratap1428@gmail.com, Connect over LinkedIn https://www.linkedin.com/in/1singhravi/